UK in deadlock over Brexit 'Plan B' as May and Corbyn tussle

 Ever since the UK voted by 52-48 percent to leave the EU, politicians have failed to agree on how or even whether to quit the bloc.
 If there is a solution to the riddle, it may be for parliament’s back-benchers to find it.

 May will on Monday put forward a motion on her proposed next steps.
-Over the following week, MPs will be able to propose alternatives.
+Over the following week, lawmakers will be able to propose alternatives.

 On Jan.
 29, they will debate these plans, and voting on them should indicate whether any could get majority support.